peasead/elastic-container/README.md

 # Elastic Container

-Stand up a simple Elastic container with Kibana, Fleet, and the Detection Engine.
+Stand up simple Elastic containers with Kibana, Fleet, and the Detection Engine.

 ## Requirements